phdcsseiden/phdcsseiden.github.io/_pages/about.md

 <b>After removing Saul, he made David their king.
 God testified concerning him: I have found David son of Jesse, a man after my own heart; he will do everything I want him to do. </b>

+Since you are precious and honored in my sight,
+    and because I love you,
+I will give people in exchange for you,
+    nations in exchange for your life.

 <b> LET THEM RETURN TO YOU, BUT YOU MUST NOT RETURN TO THEM!
 NEVER NEVER. </b>